 Not only is being a virtual assistant a great way to earn more money, but it’s a never-ending challenge.

-If you’re bored or unmotivated with the same freelance writing work all the time, it might be a good time to think about becoming a Pinterest Virtual Assistant.
+If you’re bored or unmotivated with the same freelance writing work all the time, it might be a good time to think about becoming a virtual assistant.

 I started my freelance career as a social media VA and marketing assistant.
 This allowed me to learn lots and lots of skills related to social media, building a community, email marketing, webinars, guest posting, and launch strategies.